 Includes motor vehicles, appliances, cameras, computers, household, personal care, fashion, pet care etc

 Includes telecommunications and any consumer or business service apart from financial.

 H. TRAVEL, LEISURE AND MEDIA

 All campaigns funded by a State or the Australian Government should be entered into this category.
 Examples include policy (tax, border protection, health), recruitment (defence, nurses, police etc) or social (road safety, anti-smoking, anti-littering).

-These are most likely to be campaigns funded by Non-Government Organisations (NGO’s) registered by The Australian Charities and Not-for-profits Commission (ACNC) or corporates as part of their social and community programs.
+These are most likely to be campaigns funded by Non-Government Organisations (NGO’s) registered by The Australian Charities and Not-for-profits Commission (ACNC).

 L. SHORT TERM EFFECTS